FlorianNelles/CI-Upgrader/README.md

 For this it is recommended to take a look at the [Upgrade Guide](https://codeigniter4.github.io/CodeIgniter4/installation/upgrade_4xx.html) of the official documentation, which will be of great help in this regard.

+(This tool was created as a part of my bachelor thesis at University of Trier)

 ---

 These following tasks are carried out automatically by CI-Upgrader: